ethereum-optimism/design-docs/security/fma-fjord.md

 ## **Incorrect L1 Data Fee computation**

 - **Description:** Fjord updates the cost function for computing the L1 data fee of each transaction.
 If there are bugs in this implementation it could result in inappropriate L1 data fees being charged, either too high (costing users significant fees) or too low (causing revenue loss for chain operators).
 Implementation of this change is primarily in [this PR](https://github.com/ethereum-optimism/op-geth/pull/249).
 - **Risk Assessment:** Low.
 The new cost function introduces no new inputs, but instead implements a more sophisticated handling and transformation of existing inputs, in particular the bytes in the transaction data.
 Instead of naively counting zero and non-zero bytes to estimate compressibility, the Fjord function uses an actual but high-performance compression algorithm, FastLZLen, to estimate compressibility of the transaction.
-The output of this function is fed into a linear regression, with hard-coded coefficients tuned to minimize estimation error across various slices of chain data (details in [this protocol quest issue](https://github.com/ethereum-optimism/protocol-quest/issues/210) and the [compression analysis repo](https://github.com/roberto-bayardo/compression-analysis)).
+The output of this function is fed into a linear regression, with hard-coded coefficients tuned to minimize estimation error across various slices of chain data in this [compression analysis repo](https://github.com/roberto-bayardo/compression-analysis).
 - **Mitigations:** Unit and end-to-end testing, extensive evaluation of the cost function showing far better robustness in minimizing estimation error compared to what has been used pre-Fjord.
 - **Detection:** Dashboards would quickly reveal if we are charging too little and alerts should fire if we are no longer recovering revenue from L1 data posting.
 L1 fee parameters are tuned to maintain a 5% margin above expected cost.
 If we are charging too much then we’ll observe revenue recovery well above this margin, and could even here reports from users/dApp operators.
 Chains such as Base have alerts set to fire If we are charging too little and revenue recovery goes below 0.
 - **Recovery Path(s)**: Fjord preserves the ability to adjust fee recovery margin via fee scalar and blob fee scalars should we be under or over charging